johnsweet15/unreal-documentation/docs/gas/base-character-class.md

     UPROPERTY(EditAnywhere, Category = "Combat")
     TObjectPtr<USkeletalMeshComponent> Weapon;
 ```
+!!! note "A note about `TObjectPtr` and `UPROPERTY`"
-**NOTE**: TObjectPtr behaves the same as a raw pointer but with some additional features:
+    `TObjectPtr` behaves the same as a raw pointer but with some additional features:

     * Access tracking: We can track how often a pointer is accessed or dereferenced
     * Optional lazy load: An asset can not be loaded until its used

     `UPROPERTY` exposes the component to the Unreal Editor under the `Combat` category and `EditAnywhere` means it can be edited from anywhere within the Editor.

 ### Create the skeletal mesh in the .cpp file